Visual Management - Visualization as a tool for better processes

 The main task of visual management is to provide important information for all employees in the company.
 This can be visualizations from the areas of management, production or process control.

-One of the main goals is to point out possible deviations and problems and to be able to make them visible to the employees immediately.
-In visual management, there are various methods available for this purpose, which also pursue quite diverse objectives.
+One of the main goals is to show possible deviations and problems and to make them immediately visible to the employees.
+In visual management, various methods are available for this purpose, which also pursue quite diverse objectives.

 - Information for employees

-- Display of problems or deviations from the actual state
+- Display of problems or deviations from the actual status

 - Promotion of identification with the company